matt2ology/tech-journal-and-blog/literature/jeff-mcleod-the-great-shift-your-roadmap-to-thriving-in-the-age-of-ai.md

 ### From Farms to Algorithms - The Evolution of Work

+Focuses on the American perspective in highlighting Samuel Slater and Slater's contribution to machinery automation, and restructuring and organizing human effort via the factory system.
+No longer are families working for themselves to sell what they produce, but now work for a wage and leveraging machinery to increase both efficiency and output.

+#### Steam Gives Way to Circuits: The Rise of White-Collar Work

+As repetitive manual labor is increasingly replaced by machines, we free ourselves to engage our minds.
+We evolve from muscle-driven workers, often unaware of the reasons behind our tasks (just 'dig the hole, hole-digger'), to knowledge workers focused on applying understanding and insight to create meaningful solutions.

+#### Fear and Opportunity: Technology as a Job Destroyer and Creator

 ### The AI Tidal Wave - What's Coming and Who's at Risk

 ### Skills that Survive - What AI Can't Replace